 Corn syrup helps prevent other sugars from crystallizing, which is one reason it's often added to candy and frosting.
 Another reason it's sometimes added to frosting is to thin the consistency slightly, making the frosting more spreadable.

 Video of the Day

 Golden syrup is a sweetener that's popular in Britain and the Caribbean.
 It's often referred to in English cookbooks as "light treacle" to differentiate it from molasses, which is "dark treacle."
 It is a sugar syrup with a pleasant but neutral flavor.

-Glucose is another form of invert sugar, one that's primarily used for industrial purposes.
-It is very thick and sticky and won't pour very readily.
+Glucose is very thick and sticky and won't pour very readily.
 It's usually spooned from its container.
 Aside from industrial sweets, glucose is mainly used by home candy makers and cake decorators for its ability to prevent sugar from crystallizing.

 Honey is the only major form of invert sugar that occurs naturally.
 It resists crystallization in its natural state right from the hive, and when it eventually does crystallize it can be liquefied by heating it for a few minutes until it melts.

-It's possible to make a simple sugar syrup at home that can be used in place of light corn syrup or the other liquid sweeteners mentioned above.
-Simmer three cups of sugar in one cup of water along with a tablespoon of lemon juice.
-The sugar will dissolve completely after about ten minutes of simmering, forming a thick syrup.
+Simmer 3 cups of sugar in 1 cup of water along with 1 tablespoon of lemon juice.
+The sugar will dissolve completely after about 10 minutes of simmering, forming a thick syrup.
 The combination of heat and acidity will change the sugar's molecular structure, turning it into an invert sugar like corn syrup.
-Let the syrup cool before you add it to your frosting, or it will melt the butter and ruin the frosting's texture.
+Let the syrup cool before you add it to your icing, or it will melt the butter and ruin the texture.